Company video addresses and personal/team VMRs

 When you are setting up your users and your environment to use the Pexip Service you need to consider the video addresses that your users will use to call each other, or to call into your company's virtual meeting rooms (VMRs).

 Your video addresses are formatted in the same way as an email address.

 If your company doesn’t have domain hosting it will typically use a construction of your company name plus our service domain (onpexip.com):

-- The company name could be subdomain of onpexip.com, so, for example, Johann Smith's video address could be email@example.com, or
+- The company name could be a subdomain of onpexip.com, so, for example, Johann Smith's video address could be firstname.lastname@example.org, or

 - You could incorporate the company name into the name part of the address and just use the root onpexip.com domain e.g. email@example.com.

 However, if your company has purchased domain hosting, this allows for customized video addresses so that your personal video address can match your company email address e.g. firstname.lastname@example.org.

 As well as a personal video address (so you can be called directly), each user is allocated a personal VMR address where they can meet with lots of people at the same time.
 A room address would then be the same, or similar to, your company email address with an additional .vmr suffix prior to the @domain portion e.g. email@example.com.
 You can choose your own suffix but .vmr is the default.

 Your team VMRs would follow a similar naming convention e.g. firstname.lastname@example.org.